Himanshu11013/Textflow/README.md

 - **NLP Services**: Grammar checking, spell checking, text summarization, and readability scoring
 - **Performance Tracking**: Operations per second, tree height, and balance factor monitoring

-## Limitations

-- The AVL tree implementation is simplified and may not be as efficient as production-grade text editors
-- NLP features are basic and may not match commercial grammar checkers
-- Large files may experience performance issues due to Python's GIL and GUI threading

 ## Future Enhancements